Learning Repetition-Invariant Representations for Polymer Informatics: Methodology

 Given a polymer graph $G = (V, E)$ with initial node features $\{x_v\}_{v \in V}$ and bond features $e_{uv}$, GRIN employs a max-aggregation GNN with $L$ layers.
 We follow the notation setting in \citet{mpnnforchem2017}.
 The feature at node $v$ in layer $\ell$ is denoted as $h_v^{(\ell)}$, where the node representation is updated by:

 $U^{(\ell)}$ and $M^{(\ell)}$ are multi-layer perceptrons (MLPs) and $\max$ is element-wise maximum over incoming messages.
-With residual connection $h_v^{(\ell-1)}$, any node not chosen by max‐aggregation simply skips the update and retains its previous embedding unchanged.
+With previous state $h^{l-1}$, any non‑max neighbour contributes zero to $U^l$ leaves corresponding feature dimensions remain unchanged.
 The $M^{(\ell)}$ function takes the features of neighbor \( u \) and the edge \( (u,v) \) into a message vector. $U^{(\ell)}$ updates the embedding of node \( v \).
-Max-aggregation enforces a sparsity bias in the aggregation step, allowing only the most informative neighbor to influence each node update that mirrors the edge-pruning principle of MST.
+Max aggregation imposes a selection bias toward the strongest neighbor, we add an L1 sparsity penalty on the message and update networks to suppress non‑dominant pathways (Eq.
+3), encouraging a sparse, MST‑like backbone.